Nikola Vaptsarov

-Nikola Yonkov Vaptsarov (Никола Йонков Вапцаров; Никола Јонков Вапцаров; 7 December 1909 – 23 July 1942) was a Bulgarian poet and Bulgarian Communist Party activist.
-Working most of his life as a machinist, he only wrote in his spare time.
-Despite the fact that he only ever published one poetry book, he is considered one of the most important Bulgarian poets.
-In the latter part of his life, as a Macedonian nationalist, he was the driving force of the Macedonian Literary Circle until World War II when it was disbanded, and its attempts to awaken Macedonian identity were abandoned.
-Vaptsarov joined the resistance movement and because of his subversive activities in favor of the Soviet Union and against the Bulgarian government and the German troops in Bulgaria, he was arrested, tried, sentenced and executed the same night by a firing squad.
+Nikola Yonkov Vaptsarov (Никола Йонков Вапцаров; Никола Јонков Вапцаров; 7 December 1909 – 23 July 1942) was a Bulgarian poet and Communist Party activist.
+He worked most of his life as a machinist, and wrote in his spare time.
+He published the poetry book, Motor Songs.

+In the latter part of his life, as a Macedonian nationalist, he was the driving force of the Macedonian Literary Circle until World War II, when it was disbanded and its attempts to awaken Macedonian identity were abandoned.
+Vaptsarov joined the resistance movement and, because of his subversive activities in favor of the Soviet Union and against the Bulgarian government and the German troops in Bulgaria, he was arrested, then tried, sentenced and executed the same day.

 Life

-He was born in Bansko, Ottoman Empire, (today in Bulgaria) in 1909 into a mixed Bulgarian Exarchist-Protestant family.
-His father was a participant in the anti-Ottoman struggles and member of the Internal Macedonian Revolutionary Organization (IMRO).
-His mother was educated at the American College of Samokov and worked as a teacher.
-Vaptsarov was trained as a machine engineer at the Naval Machinery School in Varna, which was later named after him.
-His first service was on the famous Drazki torpedo boat.
+Vaptsarov was born in Bansko (then in the Ottoman Empire, today in southwestern Bulgaria), in 1909 into a mixed Bulgarian Exarchist-Protestant family.
+His father was a participant in the anti-Ottoman struggles and member of the Internal Macedonian Revolutionary Organization (IMRO); his mother was educated at the American College of Samokov and worked as a teacher.

+Vaptsarov was trained as a machine engineer at the Naval Machinery School, which was later named after him, in Varna.
+His first service was on the Drazki torpedo boat.
 In this period, he embraced Marxism and spread the communist ideology during the 1930s.
 In April and May 1932, Vaptsarov visited Istanbul, Famagusta, Alexandria, Beirut, Port Said, and Haifa as a crew member of the Burgas vessel.
 In 1934, he joined the Bulgarian Communist Party.

-Later, he went to work in a factory in the village of Kocherinovo – at first as a stoker and eventually as a mechanic.
-He was elected Chairman of the Association, protecting worker rights in the factory.
-During this time Vaptsarov was devoted to his talent and spent his free time writing and organizing amateur theater pieces.
-He got fired after a technical failure in 1936.
+Later, Vaptsarov went to work in a factory in the village of Kocherinovo, at first as a stoker and eventually as a mechanic.
+He was elected chairman of the association protecting worker rights in the factory.
+During this time, Vaptsarov was devoted to his talent and spent his free time writing and organizing amateur theater pieces.
+He was fired after a technical failure in 1936.
 This forced him to move to Sofia, where he worked for the state railway service and the municipal incinerating furnace.
-He continued writing, and a number of newspapers published poems of his.
-The "Romantika" poem won him a poetry contest.
+He continued writing, and a number of newspapers published his poems.
+He won a poetry contest with his poem titled "Romantika".